gap-system/gap/INSTALL.md

 program.

-Installing the GAP distribution with all the packages and full data libraries takes about 1.6 GB of disk space and (except on Windows) will require both a C and a C++ compiler (gcc is recommended) to be installed on your system.
+Installing the GAP distribution with all the packages and full data libraries will require (except on Windows) both a C and a C++ compiler (gcc or clang is recommended) to be installed on your system.
 To get maximum benefit from GAP and from various packages, we recommend to install a number of other free software libraries (and their associated development tools) although they are not required for basic operation.
 See